pe-solutions/pe-dlang/README.md

 **WIP**...
 My _former repository_ (more than 60 Project Euler problems particularly solved in D sofar) is currently under heavy **Refactoring** and will be soon commmited here.

 Meanwhile they are also ported into [Rust](https://www.rust-lang.org/) without delay here [pe-solution/pe-rustlang](https://github.com/pe-solutions/pe-rustlang/).
+Take a glimpse of them 👀

 Such a great opportinity to learn with fun and without fuss the great promising language.
 I've made the choice to include it into my weapons of choice.